flyingdev/pelias-docker/README.md

 Once the build is complete, you can cleanup temporary files that are no longer useful.
 The numbers in this snippet below are rough estimates for a full planet build.

 ```
-# These folders can be entirely deleted after the import into elastic search
+# These folders can be entirely deleted after the import into opensearch search
 rm -rf /data/openaddresses #(~43GB)
 rm -rf /data/tiger #(~13GB)
 rm -rf /data/openstreetmap #(~46GB)